During job search, introverts can tap into their many strengths to become strong networkers and great at job interviews.

-In case you haven’t figured it out yet, these are some of the noteworthy characteristics of introverts!
+These are some of the noteworthy characteristics of introverts!

-- They prefer to think before they act.
+- Prefer to think before they act.

-- They are often good at thinking up strategies
+- Often good at thinking up strategies

-- They make good innovators
+- Make good innovators

-- They take calculated risks (based on fact finding)
+- Take calculated risks (based on fact-finding)

-- They remain calm under pressure
+- Remain calm under pressure

 - And most importantly, introverts regain energy by being alone.